-Due to nature of this ‘movie’ we can transfer this stream using any kind of serial line, in our case it’s RS-485.
+Due to the nature of this ‘movie’ we can transfer this stream using any kind of serial line, in our case it’s RS-485.

-For the client we need some kind of the terminal program which can work with a serial line.
-Most popular utility for the console mode is minicom.
+For the client, we need some kind of terminal program which can work with a serial line.
+The most popular utility for the console mode is minicom.
 Install minicom if you don’t have it.

 Now on the server side run telnet again but this time redirect all output to the connected adapter:

 Replace X with your device number.

 On the client-side run minicom for the adapter device: